Government asks top court to rule for generic drugmaker

 The nation's top court on Monday heard arguments about whether the generics company, Caraco Pharmaceuticals, could sue a brand-name drugmaker to get it to narrow its patent description with the Food and Drug Administration.

-The FDA uses this information to decide whether to approve a generic "copycat" version of a medicine when the patent has expired.
+The FDA uses this information to decide whether to approve a generic "copycat" version of a medicine before the patent has expired.

 Caraco, a unit of Sun Pharmaceutical Industries, contends that the description of the patent for the diabetes drug, Prandin, is too broad, and because of that prevents any generic from entering the market.
 It raised a "counterclaim" to challenge the description.